-- All areas of the school are accessible to - everyone including those Pupils with - SEND. - All classes have wheel chair access and the school is wheelchair accessible. - Pupils feel safe and in an environment where bullying is absolutely minimal and dealt with effectively. - There is a named Designated Safeguarding Lead and a named Designated Teacher for Children in Care and Previously Looked After Children. - All areas of the school are uplifting, positive and support learning. - Teachers focus on rewarding good behaviour to promote a positive learning environment. - The rewards and sanctions system is robust and displayed around the school.
+- All areas of the school are accessible to everyone including pupils with SEND. - All classes have wheel chair access and the school is wheelchair accessible. - Pupils feel safe and in an environment where bullying is absolutely minimal and dealt with effectively. - There is a named Designated Safeguarding Lead and a named Designated Teacher for Children in Care and Previously Looked After Children. - All areas of the school are uplifting, positive and support learning. - Teachers focus on rewarding good behaviour to promote a positive learning environment. - The rewards and sanctions system is robust and displayed around the school.

-- Non-slip, non-breakable equipment available in practical lessons. - · Some toilets adapted by height. - There are named adults who are 'Team Teach' trained. - · Quiet areas are available. - The use of a 'Quiet room' is used for sensory time.
+- Non-slip, non-breakable equipment available in practical lessons. - Some toilets adapted by height. - There are named adults who are 'Team Teach' trained. - Quiet areas are available. - The use of a 'quiet room' is available for sensory activities.